 4. Prepare for Hearings: While some cases may require court appearances, most can be resolved through thorough documentation and strong legal representation, without prolonged litigation.

 If you have encountered delays or denials in your citizenship process, or if you are facing challenges due to the Minor Issue, contact Global RCG today to explore your options through the Italian courts.
-Don’t let bureaucratic changes sever your ties to Italy—file your Denial of Justice Petition and reclaim your heritage.
+Don’t let bureaucratic changes sever your ties to Italy—file your Judicial Petition path and reclaim your heritage.